 - Represented a Multinational Internet Technology Company in a defensive copyright infringement action in S.D.N.Y.
 Successfully obtained pre-answer dismissal of all claims.

 - Represented a Multinational Software Company in an offensive trademark infringement action in district court against a competitor.
 Obtained a favorable settlement resulting in the defendant ceasing all use of the challenged mark globally.

 - Barings LLC v.
 Simon Jacques – In administrative proceeding before the World Intellectual Property Organization, successfully acquired domain name from an anonymous squatter who purportedly registered the domain name as part of an email phishing scheme.

 - Wavetamer Gyros, LLC v.
 Seakeeper, Inc. (PTAB) – Represented Seakeeper in two IPR proceedings.
 Successfully obtained dismissal of both petitions prior to an institution decision.

 - Certain Non-Volatile Memory Chips and Products Containing the Same (337-TA-916) – Represented Spansion in an ITC investigation brought against Macronix and several electronics manufacturers, involving four patents related to flash memory chips.

 - Comcast v.
-Rovi (PTAB) – Representing Rovi in fourteen patent office IPR proceedings involving four patents directed to interactive program guides and related hardware and software.
+Rovi (PTAB) – Representing Rovi in fifteen patent office IPR proceedings involving five patents directed to interactive program guides and related hardware and software.